obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Plugins Designed for Mobile.md

 ---

-# Mobile
+# Plugins Designed for Mobile

-Special plugins for obsidian mobile app
+Special plugins for the Obsidian mobile app.

 ## Plugins in this category